Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Results

 Here, we investigate whether our optical data obey $\omega/T$ scaling.
 We find that the quality of the scaling depends sensitively on the chosen value of $\epsilon_\infty$.
 Different prescriptions in the literature to fix $\epsilon_{\infty}$ yield~---~independently of the method used~---~values ranging from $\epsilon_\infty \approx 4.3$ for strongly underdoped Bi2212 to $\epsilon_\infty \approx 5.6$ for strongly overdoped Bi2212 \cite{vanHeumen-2007, Hwang-2007}.
+The parameter $\epsilon_{\infty}$ is commonly understood to represent the dielectric constant of the material in the absence of the charge carriers, and is caused by the bound charge responsible for interband transitions at energies typically above 1~eV.
+While this definition is unambiguous for the insulating parent compound, for the doped material one is confronted with the difficulty that the optical conductivity at these higher energies also contains contributions described by the self-energy of the conduction electrons, caused for example by their coupling to dd-excitations \cite{Barantani-2022}.
+Consequently, not all of the oscillator strength in the interband region represents bound charge.
+Our model overcomes this hurdle by determining the low-energy spectrum below 0.4~eV, and subsuming all bound charge contributions in a single constant $\epsilon_{\infty}$.
+Its value is expected to be bound from above by the value of the insulating phase, in other words we expect to find $\epsilon_{\infty}<4.5$ (see \SIS~\ref{app:epsinv}).
 Rather than setting an \textit{a priori} value for $\epsilon_{\infty}$, we follow here a different route and we choose the value that yields the best scaling collapse for a given value of the exponent $\nu$.
-This program is straightforwardly implemented for $1/\tau$ and indicates that the best scaling collapse is achieved with $\nu\approx1$ and $\epsilon_{\infty}\approx 3$, see Fig.~\ref{fig:fig2}(b) as well as Appendix~\ref{app:scaling} and Fig.~\ref{fig:fig7}.
+This program is straightforwardly implemented for $1/\tau$ and indicates that the best scaling collapse is achieved with $\nu\approx1$ and $\epsilon_{\infty}\approx 3$, see Fig.~\ref{fig:fig2}\textbf{b} as well as \SIS~\ref{app:scaling} and \EDF~\ref{fig:fig7}.
 Turning to $m^*$, we found that subtracting the dc value $m^*(\omega=0,T)$ is crucial when attempting to collapse the data.
 Extrapolating optical data to zero frequency is hampered by noise.
 Hence, instead of attempting an extrapolation, we consider $m^*(0,T)$ as adjustable values that we again tune such as to optimize the collapse of the optical data.
-This analysis of $m^*/m$ confirms that the best scaling collapse occurs for $\nu\approx 1$ but indicates a larger $\epsilon_{\infty}\approx 7$ (Appendix~\ref{app:scaling} and Fig.~\ref{fig:fig8}).
+This analysis of $m^*/m$ confirms that the best scaling collapse occurs for $\nu\approx 1$ but indicates a larger $\epsilon_{\infty}\approx 7$ (\SIS~\ref{app:scaling} and \EDF~\ref{fig:fig8}).
 The determination of $\epsilon_{\infty}$ from the mass data depends sensitively on the frequency range tested for scaling and drops to value below $\epsilon_{\infty}=3$ when focusing on lower frequencies.
 As a third step, we perform a simultaneous optimization of the data collapse for $1/\tau$ and $m^*/m$, which yields the values $\nu=1$, $\epsilon_{\infty}=2.76$ which we will adopt throughout the following.
 Note that a determination of $\epsilon_{\infty}$ by separation of the high-frequency modes in a Drude--Lorentz representation of $\epsilon(\omega)$ yields a larger value $\epsilon_{\infty}=4.5\pm0.5$, as typically found in the cuprates \cite{vanderMarel-2003, Carbone-2006, Hwang-2007}.
 Importantly, all our conclusions hold if we use this latter value in the analysis, however the quality of the scaling displayed in Figs.~\ref{fig:fig2} and \ref{fig:fig5} is slightly degraded.